Leopard-2019/bamazon/README.md

    quantity please note that is now 36 and 24 for item #2 and item #4 respectively (their inital value were 50 and 25).

  - Figure 6 shows the results when there is not stock available of the item's selected by the customer.
-Please note that has the option of continue shopping with bamazom store.
+Please note that has the option of continue shopping with bamazom store as well.